Gabès: Education

+Politics

+In 2018, Nesrine Rajeh was appointed the mayor of the fourth district of Gabes, making her the first woman to hold the position.

 Economy

 Gabès is one of the biggest industrial cities in Tunisia.
 Most industries are chemical oriented, this is why the city offers one of the best chemistry degrees in Africa from the University of Gabès.
 The main industries are: